latortuga71/SharpComHijack/README.md

 # SharpComHijack

 ## What it do
 * Dumps com objects that can be hijacked for persistence.
+Information pulled from task scheduler

 ## Example
 ```